textileio/community/docs/hub/cli/tt_bucket.md

 # bucket

-Init a bucket and push and pull files and folders.
+Init new buckets and push and pull files and folders.

 ```
 tt bucket [flags]